 You need to pay close attention to the 2-3 pages of case description that your fellow student will send you.
 Your comments should be focused on these 2-3 pages, and not on the ONE article that your fellow will have sent you, as this other article is just here to allow you to learn a bit more about the kind of literature that will be discussed by your colleague.

 About the case(s), think of the following question: 1) is it a good case to answer the research question (think about micro-macro problems)?
 2) If it is a comparison, do you think a comparison is needed?
 And is it the right comparison to choose?
-3) whether the empirical material that will be used is the right one to answer the kind of question raised, and whether you think it will be difficult to get this "data" (and whether another "data" may not be better and more readily available).
-WEEK 9 Cases Selection Guidelines for the writer:
+3) whether the data that will be used is the right one to answer the kind of question raised, and whether you think it will be difficult to get this data (and whether another data may not be better and more readily available).

+WEEK 11 Cases Selection

-Provide a description of cases that you DO NOT intend to study in depth but that are cases of the same kind you are interest at.
+Provide a description of cases that you DO NOT intend to study in depth.
 Find 5 articles that deal with similar cases, and identify a subset of cases which could be comparable to your case (but which you do not intend to study).
 Send one article in this subset of articles to your commentator.

 Try to find some criteria which make these cases and your case(s) comparable and not comparable at the same time.
 Then, write down 3-4 pages: describe these case(s) and explain why choosing your case as opposed to these other case(s) is better to verify or disconfirm your hypotheses.
-Guidelines for the commentator: